He doesn't have much patience when it comes to painting, but he likes to work a lot on his posters and digital graphics, and with small details...

-As a world-travelling artist, Enikő opens portals to other realities, with spiritual and symbolically encoded messages....
+As a world-traveling artist, Enikő opens portals to other realities with spiritual and symbolically coded messages.

 The 48-year-old Lajos Tornyosi has been working as a tattoo artist since ancient times.
 He loves his work, in which he can use his creativity quite a bit.